Data-Driven Batch Localization and SLAM Using Koopman Linearization: Introduction

 \section{Introduction}

-State estimation, and simultaneous localization and mapping (SLAM) in particular, are of prime importance for many robotics systems.
+\IEEEPARstart{S}TATE estimation, and simultaneous localization and mapping (SLAM) in particular, are of prime importance for many robotics systems.
 Most state-estimation methods rely on complex modelling and/or problem-specific techniques, and the procedure often involves linearization.
 Moreover, when process or measurement models are inaccurate, or even unavailable, model-based state estimation methods can struggle to produce accurate and consistent navigation results.
+For many applications~\cite{uwb-loc},~\cite{rfid-loc},~\cite{manipulator-model}, the procedure for modelling and/or solving the estimation problem is much more involved than the data-gathering process.

 In this work, we propose the Reduced Constrained Koopman Linearization (RCKL) framework for data-driven localization and SLAM.
 The method \begin{itemize} \item learns a high-dimensional (bi)linear system model from data without requiring prior models, \item is applicable to systems with control-affine dynamics, \item solves for the unknown states and landmark positions with an inference cost that scales linearly with the number of timesteps, and \item has a training cost that scales linearly with the amount of data and an inference cost that is independent of the amount of training data. \end{itemize}